U=U: Undetectable = Untransmittable

-Did you know that an undetectable viral load on HIV treatment (ART) stops HIV transmission?
+Did you know that having an undetectable viral load when you are taking HIV treatment (ART) also stops HIV transmission?

-For at least 20 years we have known that HIV treatment (ART) reduces HIV transmission.
+For at least 20 years we have known that ART reduces HIV transmission.
 But for the last two years, leading scientists have agreed that the risk is not just reduced but stopped completely.

 ART is not only good for your health but it protects your partners.